-Through this study, a series of appropriate small interventions were proposed to undo previous internal restructuring of the house and restore the original plan form.
-A contemporary loggia space conceived of the same ruling geometry of the existing house were added in place of the previously removed garden structure.
+A series of modest and sensitive interventions were proposed to restore the original plan form, removing a clutter of previous poorly conceived extensions.
+A contemporary loggia space, conceived of the same ruling geometry of the existing house, was added in place of an earlier garden structure.
 The new loggia opens up the living space and reunites the house with its garden.